 It has been reported at Microsoft forums that enabling and disable User Feed Sync aka User_Feed_Synchronization task sometimes help.
 I would suggest using this as last resort if nothing else works.
 The task is responsible for updating RSS feeds in Edge/Internet Explorer

 - Use Win+X and then select PowerShell (admin)

 - In the prompt type, msfeedssync disable and enter.

 - Repeat the same with command msfeedssync enable

 You will not see anything substantial happening.
 However, it will restart the program, which in turn helps to fix error— The task image is corrupt or has been tampered with (0x80041321).

-The suggestions have been sourced from Microsoft here and here.
 We hope one of the solutions worked for you and helped you to keep the Windows Backup Restore going on well.